What is Millet:

 Millet Farming in Koraput offers livelihood security as it supports employment during the cropping season starting from plowing to processing.

 The tribal people still possess’ skill and talent in cooking with millets.
 They make a lot of recipes out of millets.
 The famous recipes are Mandia Jau, Mandia Anda, Mandia Raav, Mandia Roti, and many more.
 They also make their drink with Ragi.
-When I was doing my project work on “Utilisation of Finger Millet in Nutritional Security” in Koraput documented some Traditional Millet Recipes of the tribals.
+When I was doing my project work on “Utilisation of Finger Millet in Nutritional Security” Koraput documented some Traditional Millet Recipes of the tribals.

 Odisha Millet Mission in Koraput:

-Special Programme for Promotion of Millets in the tribal areas of Odisha was launched by the Government of Odisha in 2017 to revive millets in farms and on plates.
+The Special Programme for Promotion of Millets in the tribal areas of Odisha was launched by the Government of Odisha in 2017 to revive millets in farms and on plates.
 This mission has motivated farmers of Koraput to grow millets that too following good agronomic practices.
 Most of the farmers followed the System of Millet Intensification(SMI) and the yield increased manifold.

-Farmers received incentives for following good agronomic practices.
+During the period from 2018 to 2021, farmers received incentives for following good agronomic practices.
 For SMI they received Rs.5000/- per hectare and Rs.2500/- per hectare for Line Transplanting/Line Sowing.
 This has encouraged farmers to grow more millets.

 The assured procurement of Ragi at minimum support price(MSP) has changed their mind setup for this crop.
 The MSP hike in millets is bringing more hope among the farmers as they are able to make decisions before the cropping season.